 The Canadiens had seen an exiting of former greats (Ken Dryden, Jacques Lemaire and Yvan Cournoyer) over the summer and Bernie Goeffrion had replaced Scotty Bowman behind the bench.

 The Jets had few stars on their roster in their NHL debut.
-Kent Nillson, their top scorer in their swan song WHA season had been reclaimed by the Atlanta Flames, who owned his NHL rights.
-Likewise for Terry Ruskowski, who was reclaimed by the Chicago Blackhawks.
+Kent Nillson, their top scorer in their swan song WHA season had been reclaimed by the Atlanta Chicago Blackhawks., who owned his NHL rights.
+Likewise for Terry Ruskowski, who was reclaimed by the

 That only left Morris Lukowich and Peter Sullivan as their only point a game scorers.